 In order to have the best possible chances of a later pregnancy with frozen ova, as many ova as possible should be frozen.
 Frequently, several treatment cycles are needed.
 A more accurate assessment is possible after the first treatment cycle.

-As a rule, the costs of fertility preservation are not covered by health insurance companies.
+The costs for fertility care in the sense of "social freezing" are usually not covered by health insurance companies.

 Schedule a Consultation Appointment